 - Mindful Meditation on a Lotus

-An ancient Tibetan Bon Meditation that uses the breath, while visualizing a lotus in each energy center.
+An ancient Tibetan “Bon” Meditation uses the breath, while visualizing a lotus in each energy gate.
 Draw the Qi or Prana up your back from your perineum to the top of your head, over and down the front through the third eye, throat, heart, and lower dantien.
-In each center, visualize a beautiful lotus that has its center deeply rooting into the stamen, the base of the flower, and down to the stalk and into the roots.
-A flower is pure magic inside.
-If you can feel the deep beauty of the lotus in each center, this meditation fills your body with joy and harmony.
+In each gate or chakra, visualize a beautiful lotus that has its center deeply rooting into the stamen, the base of the flower, and down to the stalk and into the roots.
+A flower is pure infinite love inside.
+Feel the deep beauty of the lotus in each center.
+This meditation fills your body with joy and harmony.

 - Do Nothing

-This turns out this is harder than I thought.
+It turns out this is harder than I thought.
 I sat on the couch and did nothing.
 No thinking.
 No ideas.
 Relax the mind.
 Relax the body.
 Your to-do list vanishes.
 Nothing.
 20 minutes was my limit, but I finished much happier.
+Try it!
 How long can you do it?